gcjordi/skinlesionanalyzer_webapp_jgc/SECURITY.md

 ## Supported Versions

-This section is to tell people about which versions of your project are currently being supported with security updates:
+This section is to tell people about which versions of project are currently being supported with security updates: